curv3d/curv/docs/language/Dynamic_Scoping.md

 A special variable is one whose name begins with `$`.
 Special variables are dynamically scoped, as defined here.

-In TeaCAD, it's illegal to reference a variable that isn't defined within enclosing lexical scope.
+In Curv, it's illegal to reference a variable that isn't defined within enclosing lexical scope.
 That also applies to special variables.
 The definition given by lexical scoping is the default value if it isn't overridden by the dynamic scoping mechanism.